3181 Hwy 255, Clarkesville

 7000 Lanier Islands Pkwy., Buford

-We ventured out to Lake Lanier Islands in search of the equestrian center, which is easy to find and a pretty drive through the resort.
-It was a rainy day, but while we waited for the storm to pass, my 7-year-old daughter was able to feed and brush the ponies that walked the stables are freely.
-When it was time to mount up, we were given some basic riding, leading, and safety directions, along with a helmet to wear on the trail ride.
-Our trail ride lasted about 45 minutes and we enjoyed every second!
-The trail is a peaceful, shaded loop around Lake Lanier, and the horses needed little direction; they knew the way almost all by themselves!
+When we arrived at the equestrian center, we were given some basic riding, leading, and safety directions, along with a helmet to wear on the trail ride.
+Our trail ride lasted about 45 minutes and we enjoyed every second.
+The trail is a peaceful, shaded loop around Lake Lanier, and the horses needed little direction; they knew the way almost all by themselves.
 My daughter had no problem managing her horse and we agreed all of them were very sweet animals.
 After the horses were placed back into the stables my little rider was able to give her pony a special treat.
 Before we left, we learned more about the riding lessons offered.
-The staff is kind and highly knowledgeable, and we plan to go back very soon.

 What parents like: The sweet horses and helpful staff helped us feel comfortable during our new adventure.